Trespass to Try Title & Adverse Possession in Texas

 Confused?
 Most Texas attorneys struggle with the distinction too.
 Give one of our Texas Trespass to Try Title Attorneys a call to discuss whether a Trespass to Try Title suit or Quiet Title suit (or both) fits your needs.

-Trespass to Try Title and Adverse Possession
+Trespass to Try Title and Adverse Possession in Texas

 When a party claims title by adverse possession, the claim may be resolved only in a statutory trespass-to-try-title action.
 McDuff v.
 Brumley, 603 S.W.3d 449 (Tex.
 App.
 Amarillo 2019).